Importing and creating modules

 As an exercise,

-• add docstrings for the above program and check the output of help() function using num_funcs, num_funcs.fact, etc as arguments.
+• add docstrings for the above program and check the output of the help() function using num_funcs, num_funcs.fact, etc as arguments.

 • check what would be the output of num_funcs.fact() for negative integers and floating-point numbers.
 Then import the math built-in module and repeat the process with math.factorial().
 Go through the Exception handling chapter and modify the above program to gracefully handle negative integers and floating-point numbers.